Samael: Kabbalah

-In Kabbalah (A. E. Waite, 255), Samael is described as the "severity of God," and is listed as fifth of the archangels of the world of Briah.
-Among his portions are Esau, the people who inherent the sword and bring war; the goats and se'irim (demons); and the destroyer angels.
+In Kabbalah, Samael is described as the "severity of God" and is listed as fifth of the archangels of the world of Beri'ah.
+Among his portions are Esau, the people who inherit the sword and bring war; the goats and se'irim (demons); and the destroyer angels.

 Although both Samael and Lilith are major demons in earlier Jewish traditions, they do not appear paired until the second half of the thirteenth century, when they are introduced together.
 Lilith is a demon created alongside Adam, originally created for the role Eve would fill, who then becomes Samael's bride.
 With her, Samael created a host of demon children, including a son, the "Sword of Samael" (or of Asmodai).

-In the Kabbalistic work Treatise on the Left Emanation, Samael is part of the Qliphoth, prince of all demons, and spouse of Lilith.
+In the Kabbalistic work Treatise on the Left Emanation, Samael is part of the qlippoth, prince of all demons, and spouse of Lilith.
 The two are said to parallel Adam and Eve, being emanated together from the Throne of Glory as a counterpart.
-Asmodeus is also mentioned to be subservient to Samael and married to a younger, lesser Lilith.
-According to the treatise, God castrated Samael in order not to fill the world with their demonic offspring, this being the reason why Lilith seeks to fornicate with men.
+Asmodeus is also mentioned to be subservient to Samael and married to a younger or alternate, lesser Lilith.
+According to the treatise (secondary source) which is unconfirmed, God monorchid Samael in order not to fill the world with their demonic offspring.

-In the Zohar, one of Kabbalah's main works, Samael is described as a leader of the divine forces of destruction, being part of the Qliphoth.
+In the Zohar, one of Kabbalah's principal works, Samael is described as a leader of the divine forces of destruction, part of the qlippoth.
 He is mentioned again as the serpent's rider, and is described as having mated with Eisheth Zenunim, Na'amah, and Agrat bat Mahlat, all being "angels" of sacred prostitution.
-Notably, the same work later calls him Azazel, which might be a case of mistaken identity, as Azazel may be himself in Zoharistic lore a combination of the angels Aza and Azrael.
+Notably, the same work later calls him Azazel, which might be a case of mistaken identity, as Azazel may be himself in Zoharistic lore a combination of the angels Ouza and Azrael.

-It is also said that the Baal Shem Tov once summoned Samael to make him do his bidding.
+It is also said that the Baal Shem Tov summoned Samael to make him do his bidding.

-Other tradition
+Other traditions

-Samael is also depicted as the angel of death and one of the seven archangels, the ruler over the Fifth Heaven and commander of two million angels such as the chief of other destroying angels.
+Samael is also depicted as the angel of death and one of the seven archangels, the ruler over the Fifth Heaven and commander of two million angels such as the chief of all the destroying angels.

-According to apocryphal Gedulat Moshe (The Apocalypse of Moses, "The Ascension of Moses" in The Legends of the Jews by Louis Ginzberg) Samael is also mentioned as being in 7th Heaven:
+According to the apocryphal Gedulat Moshe (The Apocalypse of Moses, "The Ascension of Moses" in The Legends of the Jews by Louis Ginzberg) Samael is also mentioned as being in 7th Heaven: